-Family member titles are among the first words that my 5-year-old daughter learned to read and write in her 3 languages: English, Chinese, and Korean.
 My daughter is constantly making cards for our family.
-My 2-year-old son can recognize the Chinese characters for some of our family members, and he’s especially excited when he sees “弟弟” (dìdì / little brother).
+Meanwhile, my 2-year-old son can recognize the Chinese characters for some of our family members, and he’s especially excited when he sees “弟弟” (dìdì / little brother).

 This post has Amazon affiliate links.
 Please see our disclosure policy for further details.